mrVanDalo/stepp0r/README.md

 ##### init

 The init part is the part that holds the constructor and everything that should be used from outside.
-Most of the time these are callbacks, setter (starte withe `wire` because it sound cooler) and un/register callback functions.
+Most of the time these are callbacks, setter (start with `wire` because it sound cooler) and un/register callback functions.

 ##### boot